aokolnychyi/data-structures-min/README.md

 - Use ``Comparator.naturalOrder()`` to get a ``Comparator`` for an instance of ``Comparable``.
 - Use ``Optional.ofNullable(intersectionNode).map(node -> node.element)`` instead of the ternary
 operator.
+- Always check for an overflow while working with ints.
+- Pay attention to shadowing of variables in inner functions in Scala.
+- Always pay attention to tail recursion.
+For example, ``elem1 :: removeDuplicates(tail)`` is
+not a tail-recursive call.
+- Consider omitting braces in your def definitions to have syntax like ``list.reversed``.